rainbow954/streamly-spark-examples/streamly-mqtt-cassandra/README.md

 ## Introduction

 This is a simple stream processing application that you can deploy in [Streamly].
-It is written in Java and consumes events from [Mqtt] then writes aggregates to [Cassandra].
+It is written in Java and consumes events from [Mqtt] count each word on the event then writes aggregates to [Cassandra].

 **Running this requires an account on Streamly Dashboard.**